cyrildiagne/fstq/README.md

 ## 3. Process the items with local or remote python workers

-Items can be pulled from the queue and processed in workers using the [python worker lib](sdl/worker-python).
+Items can be pulled from the queue and processed using the [python worker lib](sdl/worker-python).

 The example [example/worker/main.py]() shows how to processes incoming items: